nmcostello/terraform_website/README.md

   | AWS_SECRET_ACCESS_KEY  | Secret access key for IAM user in your account.   |
   | DOMAIN          | Domain name that you own and want to deploy to.   |
   | VPC_ID                 | VPC ID to deploy to.                              |
+3. Push a commit, and the pipeline will run.
+4. You will have a new site on `https://challenge.${domain}`

 ## Architecture
 ![Architecture](arch.excalidraw.png)